Construction Delay Lawsuit Filed in Relation to ‘All Aboard Florida’ Train Project

 Request Your Free Business Law Consultation Today

 At Pike & Lustig, LLP, our Florida business law lawyers have deep experience handling all aspects of construction litigation cases.
 If your company is involved in a lawsuit over a construction delay, we are here to help.
-From our offices in West Palm Beach and Miami, we represent businesses throughout South Florida, including in Lake Worth, Boynton Beach, Delray Beach and Boca Raton.
+From our offices in West Palm Beach, Wellington and Miami, we represent businesses throughout South Florida, including in Lake Worth, Boynton Beach, Delray Beach and Boca Raton.